pcc2k00/HospiRec/README.md

-# hospi-pharma : Hospital Recommendation System
+# hospiRec : Hospital Recommendation System
+Hospital Finder and recommender.<br><br>
-hospital finder based on user's current location and also helps in finding nearest hospital. user can aslo find based on his locality and also check the shortest route to the hospital
+User can find Hospitals based on his locality and check the shortest route to the hospital on map

 ## Usage
 ```